- This post contains affiliate links. Read more here.

 I’m not gonna lie: sometimes, I feed my dogs people food.
 A cheesy cracker here, a piece of popcorn there.
 Certain days, I even let them lick the yogurt cup or peanut butter jar clean.
 For the most part, if your dog doesn’t suffer from allergies, these occasional bites are harmless.
 It turns out, however, that certain human snacks are dangerous for dogs.

 Avocados may be a delicious miracle food for humans, but unfortunately, they can be problematic for dogs.
-That’s mostly due to the potential presence of a toxin called persin, which can cause stomach upset.
-It’s worse with certain varieties, and most present in the peel.
-Still, better to be safe than sorry.
+That’s mostly due to the potential presence of persin, which can cause stomach upset in dogs.
+Persin occurs in the peel and leaves of the plant.
+While persin isn’t toxic to dogs (as it is to horses and birds), it’s still best to be careful when feeding avocado to your dog.

 Guacamole also contains garlic and onions, which can cause anemia and gastrointestinal distress.
 If you must give your dog a treat from the fiesta table, stick to one or two plain tortilla chips (but not more than that—too much salt is another no-no).

-Almonds are too rough to be digested properly and can damage your dog’s esophagus and stomach; pecans left out too long may mold and develop a dangerous toxin; and macadamia nuts are downright poisonous.
-Mixed nuts are a nice snack to keep around the house, but keep them away from your dog.
+Almonds are too rough to be digested properly and can damage your dog’s esophagus and stomach; pecans left out too long may mold and develop a dangerous toxin, and macadamia nuts are downright poisonous.
+Mixed nuts are relatively healthy for us humans but keep them away from your dog.

 Raisins are a sweet addition to your bowl of cereal, but they’re toxic to your best friend.
 Grapes and grape products are among the most dangerous foods for dogs, and consumption can lead to kidney failure and even death.